cmcmA20/cubical-mini/CONTRIBUTING.md

 - To test your changes before submission, run `make` at the top level, which will generate all required `Everything` files in `Cubical/README.agda` and then typecheck the latter file.
-  If you're using Windows, [here](MAKEWINDOWS.md) are some instructions to get the `make` command working.

 - Please read through and clean your code before making a PR.
 Clean code has reasonable line length (<100 characters), good indentation,